atemena/sana-usb-club/README.md

-# Sana - A New Vision for NFTs
+# Sana - Simula - A Whole New World

 Sana, meaning "to hope for" or "wish" in tagalog, is a proof of concept for a new, more open framework for NFTs.
 The entire world of Sana is curated and can be edited by you, the user.
 This is our hopeful vision for the future of NFTs.